yduf/yduf.github.io/_posts/2025-05-08-nfs-onedrive.md

 ### Avoid?
 Autofs mount

-because if you do the content is unreliable, the mount point having been removed.
+- because if you do the content is unreliable, the mount point having been removed.
+- **do not share** mount point between autofs and cachedfs (do not use `/nfs` if this is the autofs mount point)